NetDiver-OSS/NetAM/docs/admin/index.md

 # Administration guide
-In this guide we will see how to administrate the NetAM stack
+In this guide we will see how to administrate the NetDiver stack

 ## Users
 In Admin Center you have the capability to create, edit or remove users.

 ![Users](images/users.png)

-When you are on the user page, you can also see its permissions on different NetAM module.
+When you are on the user page, you can also see its permissions on different NetDiver module.

 ![User permission](images/user-permission.png)